-The living space in this Arkansas home is definitely one of most amazing rooms in the home.
-Stunning vaulted ceilings are paired with chunky baseboard and window trim.
+The living space in this Arkansas home is definitely one of the most amazing rooms in the home.
+Stunning vaulted ceilings are paired with chunky baseboards and window trim.
 A shiplap accent wall also makes this room unique.
 Can’t you imagine relaxing in this space?
 We can!

 Arkansas Barndominium: Garage

-A large garage finishes out this Arkansas Barndominium at 1,320 square feet.
+An oversized garage finishes out this Arkansas Barndominium at 1,320 square feet.
 Large and oversized garage spaces are paramount to barndominium design, and we love showing off nice garages.
-One great feature of this garage are the extra tall garage doors for any large machinery or equipment that may need to be stored.
-The owners have plans to finish the walls in the space, but haven’t gotten to that task yet in their build.
+One great feature of this garage is the extra tall garage doors for any large machinery or equipment that may need storage.
+The owners have plans to finish the walls in the space but haven’t gotten to that task yet in their build.

 Arkansas Barndominium: Back Porch

 Are you ready to build your own barndominium?
 You’re not alone!
-Many have worked their way thorough our book, and found success building their own dream barndominiums.
-Find your copy here.
+Many have worked their way through our book, and found success building their own dream barndominiums.